 Start your circular economy journey:

 Ready to take the first steps towards ‘closing the loop’ on your products and materials?
-Are you finding it difficult to spark interest with your colleagues?
-Maybe you have some sceptics to convince.
-Why not tackle the circular economy journey in stages, starting with the stationery cupboard?
+Are you finding it difficult to spark interest with your colleagues (or even have some sceptics to convince)?
+Or perhaps everyone is keen to create a more sustainable workplace, but not sure how to get started?
+Maybe you need to reconfigure the office layout to be Covid-secure?

 What should you use to guide your choices?
-I like to use the open-sourced Future-Fit Business Benchmark, which aligns with the Sustainable Development Goals.
+For a detailed assessment, we like to use the open-sourced Future-Fit Business Benchmark, which aligns with the Sustainable Development Goals.
 You use it to assess your whole business, and it helps highlight issues and improvement opportunities: materials should be recycled or renewable, safe for humans and living systems – not finite, scarce or toxic.
-How would your office stationery measure up?

-Increasing awareness of the issues with your colleagues can spark ideas for circular innovation in your business: for material choices, product and process design, recovery flows and commercial models.
+Discussions to raise awareness of the issues with your colleagues can spark ideas for circular innovation in your business: for material choices, product and process design, recovery flows and commercial models.
+Conversations to create a shared vision can spark ideas and generate energy for positive change.

 Those conversations can build interest in the benefits of using circular approaches across your organisation.
 Finding simple, low-risk ways to ‘close the loop’ in your office could open up discussions and encourage a circular mindset: office consumables could be an easy place to start.